 Step 6: Test your laptop or CPU and save it from overheating.

 So, these are the steps to apply the thermal compound.
 Our research shows that ‘the X shape’ technique gives the best performance and can avoid the majority of bubbles/gaps.
-Moreover, you should always use the best thermal paste available in the market even if it is costly as heat management is essential for better performance of your computer.
+Moreover, you should always use the high quality thermal paste available in the market even if it is costly as heat management is essential for better performance of your computer.